madronalabs/madronalib/examples/vst/README.md

 `./clonePlugin.py ~/dev NewHappyPlug 'Madrona Labs' MLbs hapy http://www.madronalabs.com mailto:support@madronalabs.com
 `

-Then you can move to the new directory, and make a build directory and run cmake as before.
+Then you can move to the new directory, make a build directory and run cmake as before.